benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 and the [x/tools subrepo contains even more](https://godoc.org/golang.org/x/tools/go).
 As a result (and due to a strong desire to keep the canonical Go distribution lean), Go has developed a strong culture of developing third-party tools.
-In general, these tools need to know where to find source code though and might need access to type information.
-The [go/build](https://golang.org/pkg/go/build/) package implements the conventions used by the Go tool (and can thus also serve as documentation for parts of its build process).
-The downside is, that tools build on top of it sometimes don't work with code relying on other build tools.
+In general, these tools need to know where to find source code, and might need access to type information.
+The [go/build](https://golang.org/pkg/go/build/) package implements the conventions used by the Go tool, and can thus also serve as documentation for parts of its build process.
+The downside is that tools built on top of it sometimes don't work with code relying on other build tools.
 That's why there is a [new package in development](https://godoc.org/golang.org/x/tools/go/packages) which integrates nicely with other build tools.

-By its nature, the list of Go tools is long and everybody has their own preferences.
-But broadly, they contain
+By its nature the list of Go tools is long and everybody has their own preferences.
+But broadly, they contain:

 * [Tools developed by the Go team and released as part of the distribution](https://golang.org/cmd/).
-.
-This includes tools for [automatically formatting source code](https://golang.org/cmd/gofmt/), [coverage testing](https://golang.org/cmd/cover/), [runtime tracing](https://golang.org/cmd/trace/) and [profiling](https://golang.org/cmd/pprof/), a [static analyzer for common mistakes](https://golang.org/cmd/vet/)
+* This includes tools for [automatically formatting source code](https://golang.org/cmd/gofmt/), [coverage testing](https://golang.org/cmd/cover/), [runtime tracing](https://golang.org/cmd/trace/) and [profiling](https://golang.org/cmd/pprof/), a [static analyzer for common mistakes](https://golang.org/cmd/vet/)